-The expected return of the US stock market
+The average return of the stock market

-30 year CAGR of the S&P500
+30 year CAGR of the S&P 500

-Here are some quick observations before we delve a little deeper:
+Here are some quick observations:

-- Even investors who went all in before severe market downturns were able to return ~5% annually over 30 years
+- Even investors who went all in before severe market downturns were able to return ~5% annually

 Average return & variance

 The results above map on pretty well to a normal distribution.
 The average CAGR works out to 7.20%, with a standard deviation of 1.54%.
-Roughly speaking, this means two times out of three you can expect an investment in the S&P500 to return between 5.7% and 8.7% over a 30 year time period.
+Roughly speaking, this means two times out of three you can expect an investment in the S&P 500 to return between 5.7% and 8.7% over a 30 year time period.

-All in all I'd recommend trying the following numbers when playing around with a retirement calculator:
+In summary, I’d recommend trying the following numbers when playing around with a retirement calculator: